 Thomas Avery Garran has been studying herbal medicine since 1989.
-His original training was in the use of Western herbalism and later in Chinese medicine.
+His original training was in Western herbalism and later in Chinese medicine.
 He has made a living as a professional wildcrafter, practitioner, and teacher.
 He is a graduate of the American School of Herbalism and holds a Masters Degree in Traditional Oriental Medicine from Pacific College of Oriental Medicine.
 Thomas is the former Chair of the Department of Herbal Medicine at the Institute of Clinical Acupuncture and Oriental Medicine in Honolulu, HI, and on the advisory board for the John Burns School of Medicine’s Department of Alternative and Complimentary Medicine, University of Hawai’i at Mānoa.
-Thomas is currently working on the 2nd volume of his first book Western Herbs According to Traditional Chinese Medicine: A Practitioners Guide.
+Thomas is the author of Western Herbs According to Traditional Chinese Medicine: A Practitioners Guide and Western Herbs in Chinese Medicine: Methodology & Materia Medica.
 He is also the author of several peer review journal articles and is a contributing author to the American Herbal Pharmacopoeia.

-Thomas has been living in Beijing, China for the last 4 years where he has been practicing and worked with several teachers.
-During the spring of 2011, in cooperation with the Institute of Medicinal Plant Development and the Sun Village Orphanage, Thomas (and his lovely wife) raised funds for and designed (2000+ m2) the Autumn Reine Learning Garden (嶸曉植物園), which offers children an opportunity to interact with herbs from around the world, not only learning about the plants but also about organic gardening and the value of sustainable living.
+Thomas has been living in Beijing, China since 2007 where he has been practicing and worked with several teachers.
+During the spring of 2011, in cooperation with the Institute of Medicinal Plant Development and the Sun Village Orphanage, Thomas (and his lovely wife) raised funds for and designed (2000+ m2) the Autumn Reine Learning Garden (嶸曉植物園), which offers children (and adults) an opportunity to interact with plants from around the world, not only learning about them but also about ecology, organic gardening, and the value of sustainable living.

 Thomas would like to tip his hat to a few of his many teachers without which he could have never gotten to where he is today.